 The Director of Undergraduate Studies is currently Professor Hodgetts.
 He can be reached at mkh83@case.edu.
 Please direct all questions about capstone policies to him.

 Students enroll in POSC396 by requesting permission in SIS from the faculty member who has agreed to supervise their capstone.
 Registration must be completed by the end of add/drop (the second Friday) each semester.
-Registration is not considered complete until a capstone proposal form submitted by the supervisor is received by the Department Administrative Office.
+To complete registration, students (or their supervisor) must also submit a completed capstone prospectus form to the department assistant before the end of add/drop.
+[For Fall 2025, please submit the form to Professor Hodgetts.]

 - Identification of the topic and the research question